SheffieldMLtracking/data-pipeline/README.md

 raspberry_ids="31 34 35"
 ```

-Generate SSH private and public keys for each target machine.
+On the `ohiobeeproject` machine, generate SSH private and public keys for each target machine.

 ```bash
 for i in $raspberry_ids